-\ Limited assurance by Ernst & Young.
-Includes all employees globally (including CSL Vifor data); % calculations exclude 264 employees with unspecified gender.
-These 264 employees are excluded from the total counts.
+Limited assurance by Deloitte.
+Includes all salaried employees globally; % calculations exclude 246 employees with unspecified gender.
+These 246 employees are excluded from the total counts.
+People managers are defined as employees with at least 3 or more direct reports.

-3.3 Report on Measurable Objectives for the 2022/23 financial year
+3.5 Report on Measurable Objectives for the 2023/24 financial year